-There is considerable interest in whether CTE-NC underlies neurocognitive impairment among people exposed to RHI including former ASF players.
+exposed to RHI including former ASF players.
 The lack of association between FTP uptake and objective neurocognitive testing, now consistent across two independent studies of prior ASF players, 6 challenges this notion.

 There are several possible explanations for this null finding.
 First, it is possible that FTP is less adequately specific as a tracer for the cerebral p-Tau isoform responsible for CTE-NC^{10,46} than previously proposed and thus failed to identify former ASF players with bona fide CTE-NC.
-Second, it is possible that acquired cerebral tauopathies with more regional specificity than that typically associated with postmortem-verified CTE-NC may account for antemortem neurocognitive impairment or that FTP may not detect specific traumarelated tau isoforms.47 It is also possible that FTP shows only a strong affinity for p-Tau in those with severe disease.
-11 Finally, it is possible that neurocognitive symptoms among former ASF players are driven by alternative forms of pathology and clinical conditions.
-Disease processes including hypertension, mood disorders, chronic inflammation, and disordered sleep may be underappreciated causes of neurocognitive complaints.
-17,48,49 Future work examining the diagnostic accuracy of newer generation p-Tau PET tracers, the clinical correlates of entorhinal cortex p-Tau uptake, and the role of alternative causes of neurocognitive impairment represent a scientific imperative.48
+Second, it is possible that acquired cerebral tauopathies with more regional specificity than that typically associated with post-mortem-verified CTE-NC may account for ante-mortem neurocognitive impairment or that FTP may not detect specific trauma-related tau isoforms.47 It is also possible that FTP shows only a strong affinity for p-Tau in those with severe disease.11

+Finally, it is possible that neurocognitive symptoms among former ASF players are driven by alternative forms of pathology and clinical conditions.
+Disease processes including hypertension, mood disorders, chronic inflammation, and disordered sleep may be underappreciated causes of neurocognitive complaints. ^{17,48,49} Future work examining the diagnostic accuracy of newer generation p-Tau PET tracers, the clinical correlates of entorhinal cortex p-Tau uptake, and the role of alternative causes of neurocognitive impairment represent a scientific imperative.
+48

 We acknowledge limitations of the current study.
 First, control participant data were derived from a small sample comprised of white participants.
-While it is possible that a larger and more racially diverse control sample may have yielded different results, we suspect this is unlikely as an all-white control group, not susceptible to neuromelanin offtarget binding, would be more likely to show differences between players and controls.
-Second, former ASF players in the current study were slightly younger than those similarly studied,6 raising the possibility that FTP-uptake related to ASF participation is age dependent.
-However, sensitivity analyses examining older ASF players in our sample did not reveal differences across age.
-FTP may only positively identify p-tau pathology in extreme phenotypes, which likely does not comprise the majority of ASF participants.
+While it is possible that a larger and more racially diverse control sample may have yielded different results, we suspect this is unlikely because an all-white control group, not susceptible to neuromelanin off-target binding, would be more likely to show differences between players and controls.

+Second, former ASF players in the current study were slightly younger than those similarly studied, 6 raising the possibility that FTP-uptake related to ASF participation is age dependent.
+Sensitivity analyses, however, examining older ASF players in our sample did not reveal differences across age.
+FTP may only positively identify p-Tau pathology in extreme phenotypes, which likely does not comprise the majority of ASF participants.

 Finally, we did not adjust for multiple comparisons because the current study was designed with a priori hypotheses regarding FTP and CTE-NC-relevant brain regions of interest.
 Multiple comparisons adjustment would eliminate the marginally significant relationship seen in the entorhinal cortex in players with football exposure, rendering all results null.